Part 2

 When it comes to buying a festival tent the cheapest option is very rarely the best.
 Admittedly there is a good chance that it will suffer a degree of wear and tear through cigarette and camp fire burns, people tripping over guy ropes and getting it covered in mud and other unmentionable substances.
 But I would nevertheless advise against viewing your tent as being a disposable commodity.
 My last one survived more than 30 different festivals and camping weekends over five summers and was still perfectly usable and weatherproof.

-You will find many shops selling two-man tents for £15 or even less nowadays.
+You will find many shops selling "two-man" tents for £20 or even less nowadays.
 But a cheap tent will invariably equate to flimsy poles, poor waterproofing, weak zips and insufficient anchorage and whilst these factors may not inconvenience you too greatly in fine weather, they certainly will if we get a repeat of the stormy and wet conditions we have experienced at Glastonbury on numerous occasions in the past.

 There is nothing worse than waking up in a tent which has either leaked or collapsed in the night.
 It can totally ruin your entire festival experience.
 A little extra expenditure at the outset, however, will get you a tent which will keep you dry and should last several summers of festivals with relatively little maintenance.